 October 26, 2018

-On October 19, the Department of the Treasury placed an end to the wait regarding questions pertaining to investing in Qualified Opportunity Zones through issuance of proposed regulations.
+On October 19, the Treasury Department issued proposed regulations, ending the wait for much needed clarification regarding Opportunity Zones.
 Moving forward, both investors and advisors now have greater clarity regarding the nuances of both establishing Qualified Opportunity Funds (“QOFs”), as well as undertaking investment activities through these entities.
 As a note of caution – although the regulations issued by the Treasury Department are proposed, and can be withdrawn at any time prior to becoming final, the guidance provided through the proposed regulations is welcome nonetheless, as lingering questions can have been answered.

 To begin, providing a brief bit of background detailing the history and underpinnings of Qualified Opportunity Zones may be helpful.
 Qualified Opportunity Zones are constructs ushered in by passage of the Tax Cuts and Jobs Act of 2017 (the “TCJA”).
 Set forth in Section 1400Z-1 et seq. of the Internal Revenue Code (the “Code”), Qualified Opportunity Zones were created to be economic development tools for specified low-income communities in which investors have the availability to invest capital for rehabilitative and developmental purposes.
 The rationale for inserting this incentive into the Code was to promote development activities in economically distressed areas through the grant of tax benefits for investors.
 Currently, the Service has afforded Qualified Opportunity Zone status to over 8,700 geographical areas located throughout all 50 states, which is greatly expanded from the initial designation made earlier this year.